What do they pay for?

 To apply for DSA, students will need to complete an application form – these are available from their funding body, online at https://www.gov.uk/disabled-students-allowances-dsas/how-to-claim.
 Student Finance England paper applications are available in the Student Hub.

 When applying they will need formal, written evidence of a disability to determine the extra support they may require when studying at university.

 In most cases, students will need to provide a letter from a medical professional which details their condition and how this affects them.

 There are certain requirements regarding SpLD diagnostic reports which need to be met to qualify for a DSA.
 It is strongly recommended that students check the requirements and start their DSAs application before they go to university.

 Students need to send a copy of their medical evidence and/or their specific learning difficulties assessment with their application form.
-Medical evidence forms for SFE are available in the Student Services Hub.
+Medical evidence forms for SFE are available in the Student Hub.